percona/pxc-docs/docs/howtos/garbd_howto.md

-# Setting up Galera Arbitrator
+# Set up Galera arbitrator

 The size of a cluster increases when a node joins the cluster and decreases when a node leaves.
 A cluster reacts to replication problems with inconsistency voting.
 The size of the cluster determines the required votes to achieve a quorum.
 If a node no longer responds and is disconnected from the cluster the remaining nodes vote.
 The majority of the nodes that vote are considered to be in the cluster.